keerthikaA2006/JKFLIPFLOP-USING-IF-ELSE/README.md

 /* write all the steps invloved */

+ 1.Open Quartus-II and create a new verilog file 2.Then code the program and run it
+ 3.Check the RTL logic is correct
+ 4.set end time and insert node
+ 5.Get the waveform and write the resul

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
 Developed by: RegisterNumber: